TooTall18T/tool_length_probe/docs/manual.md

 TOOL_CHANGE_AT_G30 = 0			(Prevent the machine from moving to the G30-position when using the M6-command.)
 TOOL_CHANGE_QUILL_UP = 0		(Prevent the machine from moving the z-axis to G53 Z0-position when using the M6-command.)

+Delete or comment out the following line in the ".ini" under "[EMCIO]":
+TOOL_CHANGE_POSITION = ......

 Copy file(s) into the folder that is entered in the ".ini" under "[RS274NGS]" "SUBROUTINE_PATH" (subroutines).
-Enter the following parameters in the ".var" file, which is stored in the ".ini" under "PARAMETER_FILE":
+Check the following parameters in the ".var" file, which is stored in the ".ini" under "PARAMETER_FILE":
-3000 0
-3001 0
-3002 0
-3003 0
-3004 0
-3005 0
-> [!IMPORTANT]
-> All parameters must be in ascending order in the file.
-> If the parameters are not entered or entered in the wrong order, the parameters from the user interface cannot be saved permanently for the subroutine.
+2000

-> Should the parameters listed above already exist.
-Six other parameters must be chosen between 31 and 5000 and the routine rewritten.
+If the parameter is used, choose another one between 31 and 2999 and change the parameter (#2000) in the routine files.
+The parameter does not need to be entered into the parameter file.

 ### Optional subroutines:
-- go_to_g30.ngc -- The original routine moves all axes at the same time to the G30-position.
+- go_to_g30.ngc -- The original routine moves all axis at the same time to the G30-position.
 The new routine moves the z-axis free and than to the x and y coordinate of the G30-position.
 After that the z-axis moves to its position.
+> [!NOTE]
+> The G30-position can be used as tool change position.
+If this case is not wanted, set "#<disable_pre_pos>" to "1"

-- M600.ngc -- Subroutine for calling tool measurement from the CNC program.
+- M600.ngc -- Subroutine for calling tool measurement automatic mode (with tool change) from the CNC program.
 Enter the following in the ".ini" under "[RS274NGS]":
 REMAP=M600 modalgroup=6 ngc=m600
+> [!IMPORTANT]
+> A remap of "M6" is not recomended.
+The M6-command is used on different parts of Probe Basic and using a remap can leed to unforeseeable events.

+- M601.ngc -- Subroutine for calling tool measurement manual mode (without tool change) from the CNC program or by using other GUIs.
+Enter the following in the ".ini" under "[RS274NGS]":
+REMAP=M601 modalgroup=6 ngc=m601
 > [!IMPORTANT]
 > A remap of "M6" is not recomended.
 The M6-command is used on different parts of Probe Basic and using a remap can leed to unforeseeable events.